alainamstutz/JAKi-IPDMA/barisolidact.md

 # (i) Primary outcome: Mortality at day 28
 df <- df %>% # 5 have no outcome data and withdrew or were withdrawn -> multiple imputation mutate(mort_28 = case_when(death_d <29 ~ 1,
-                             discharge_d <29 ~ 0, # all discharged were discharged alive and not to hospiz
+                             discharge_d <29 ~ 0, # all discharged were discharged alive and not to hospice
                              clinstatus_28 %in% c(2,3,4,5) ~ 0, # still at hospital but alive
                              discharge_d >28 ~ 0)) # discharged later, proof of still alive

 # (ii) Mortality at day 60
 df <- df %>% # same 5 that have no outcome data and withdrew or were withdrawn -> multiple imputation mutate(mort_60 = case_when(death_d <61 ~ 1,
-                             discharge_d <61 ~ 0, # all discharged were discharged alive and not to hospiz
+                             discharge_d <61 ~ 0, # all discharged were discharged alive and not to hospice
                              clinstatus_35 %in% c(2,3,4,5) ~ 0, # still at hospital but alive
                              discharge_d >60 ~ 0)) # discharged later, proof of still alive